Projects

 Findings

 This project was completed for Data Visualization for Architecture, Urbanism and the Humanities at Columbia GSAPP (Fall 2022, Professor Jia Zhang).
-The live interactive dashboard is built with D3.js and TypeScript.
+The 2022 dashboard, built with Vue.js, TypeScript, and D3, still runs at the demo link above.
 Browse the source on GitHub.